 The materials from which the components of the water system are made may give the water supply a peculiar taste, especially when new.
-This condition is normal and can be reduced somewhat through the use of a water filter; such as that produced by PuriTec.
-The taste will completely dissipate in time.
+This condition is normal and can be reduced somewhat through the use of a water filter; such as that produced by PuriTecTM.
+The taste should completely dissipate in time.